Table of contents

 Career-specific certifications can set applicants apart in the job market.
 For instance, prospective project managers might want to get a Scrum Master certification, while computer programmers can benefit from becoming certified in specific programming languages, like C and C++.

-“Quite often, certifications require a practical demonstration of the skills — a project, a white paper, a use-case analysis,” Brandon says.
+“Quite often, certifications require a practical demonstration of the skills, like a project, a white paper, a use-case analysis,” Brandon says.
 “This is considered real-world experience.
 Draw on your instructor’s feedback and share that on your resume.”

 5. Volunteer